 - Integrate with Semantic Kernel to build an AI-powered .NET astrology agent

 About Vedika Intelligence: Vedika is the only B2B astrology API with an AI-powered chatbot engine, serving production applications worldwide.
-The Vedika Intelligence Engine enables natural language astrology queries with Swiss Ephemeris-verified precision, supporting both Vedic and Western astrology across 30 languages.
+The Vedika Intelligence Engine enables natural language astrology queries with XALEN Ephemeris-verified precision, supporting both Vedic and Western astrology across 30 languages.